tlyoon/CV/README.md

 The data in training/ will be later oversampled by data_preprocess_vote_v2.py in main.vote.py.

-4. Prepare the data in inference/ manually.
+4. Prepare the data in /main/inference/ manually.

-5. To this end you may use the *.npy data in dataset1/ (or dataset2/ if you have already used dataset1 for training/ in step 2).
+5. To this end you may use the *.npy data in /main/dataset1/ (or dataset2/ if you have already used dataset1 for training/ in step 2).
 For example,

+cd main/
-mkdir infernece
+mkdir inference/
-cd inference
+cd inference/
-ln -s  ~/vote_production/dataset1/* .
+ln -s  ../dataset1/* .

 [tlyoon@anicca inference]$ ls
 GW  JXL  MT  SY  ZX